back

 One of the first questions you may be asking if you are seeking to refinance your student loans is whether there is a minimum credit score requirement or an income requirement with student loan refinance companies.
 Regarding federal student loans, they don’t factor that in for eligibility—there are no minimum credit score requirements for federal loans.
 There is also no minimum income requirement for these student loans.

 If you are refinancing student loans with private options, there will likely be minimum credit score and income requirements.
-And so if you have bad credit, your options may be limited.
+And so, if you have bad credit, your options may be limited.
 However, finding a loan may be possible, although depending on how low your income and credit score are, it may not be worthwhile if it doesn’t help you repay or save money on your student loans.

 How to Improve Your Credit Score and Credit History

-Getting credit approval/loan approval with a private student loan refinancing lender may be challenging with bad credit history; however, improving your credit score is possible.
+Getting credit approval/loan approval with a private student loan refinancing lender may be challenging with a bad credit history; however, improving your credit score is possible.
 With a better credit score, you may be able to find the best student loan refinancing options and get better loan terms.

 Here are some tips to improve your credit score: